Beluga-lang/Beluga/README.md

 Use `./LINT` to find code style errors.

 To use any of the compiled executables as if they were installed from opam, use `dune exec [executable]`.
-For instance, you can run Beluga programs using the compiled development version of `beluga` using:
+For instance, you can run Beluga programs using the compiled development version of `beluga` with:

 ```bash
 dune exec beluga path/to/program.bel
 ```

-You can run a Harpoon session using the compiled development version of `harpoon` using:
+You can run a Harpoon session using the compiled development version of `harpoon` with:

 ```bash
 dune exec harpoon -- --sig path/to/program.bel
 ```

-See the [`MakeFile`](./MakeFile) for other available development commands.
+See the [`Makefile`](./Makefile) for other available development commands.

 ## Interactive Mode